vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndY: 3
     projectButtonText: "Write me an email if you are interested my one, we still have a little stock! "
-    projectTitle: Fun accessories  for rainy days
+    projectTitle: Fun accessories  for rainy days, 2023
-  - projectDescription: A collection of seven unique Bowling shirts, recycled and embroidered cotton, Brussels, 2022.
+  - projectDescription: A collection of seven unique Bowling shirts, made out of leftovers from previous project.
+Pictures by Ugo Woatzi
     textStartX: 4
     projetImages:
       - projectImage: /img/bowling-shirt-stuby-fischer-brussels-2022-1.jpg